500 Level Courses

 AN 554 Reproductive Ecology

 Prereq: AN 263 or consent of instructor.
-(N.B.: The only pre-requisite is AN263.
-The on-line course bulletin is incorrect.)
-This course investigates the processes that regulate fertility in human populations, in the absence of modern contraception.
-We will adopt an evolutionary perspective to examine the factors that have shaped human reproductive physiology, and to reconstruct the reproductive patterns of our hunter-gatherer ancestors.
+This course investigates the processes that regulate fertility in human populations in the absence of modern contraception.
+The course adopts an evolutionary perspective to examine the factors that have shaped human reproductive physiology and to reconstruct the reproductive patterns of our hunter-gatherer ancestors.
 Important steps of the reproductive process that contribute to variation in fertility will be considered in detail.
 These include menarche, ovarian cycling, pregnancy, lactation, fetal loss, and menopause.
 The basic biology of each step will be reviewed, and evidence for biological and social influences on these processes will be considered.
-4 cr.
+NS 4 cr.

 AN 556 Evolution of the Human Diet

 Prereq: AN102 or consent of instructor.
-An investigation of human dietary evolution including primate and human dietary adaptations, nutritional requirements, optimal foraging, digestive physiology, maternal and infant nutrition, hunting and cooking in human evolution and impacts of food processing and agriculture on modern diets and health.
-4 cr.
+An investigation of human dietary evolution including primate and human dietary adaptations, nutritional requirements, optimal foraging, digestive physiology, maternal and infant nutrition, hunting and cooking in human evolution, and impacts of food processing and agriculture on modern diets and health.
+NS 4 cr.

 AN 557 Anthropology of Mental Health

-Prereq: junior standing and AN 101, AN 102, or AN 210, or consent of instructor.
-Considers mental illness from an anthropological point of view, including cultural, biological, and evolutionary perspectives.
+Prereq: Junior standing and AN 101, AN 102, or AN 210, or consent of instructor.
+This course considers mental illness from an anthropological point of view, including cultural, biological, and evolutionary perspectives.
 Focuses on the interaction of biology and culture in major mental disorders.
 Consideration is given to ethnomedical practices of healing mental illness.
-4 cr.
+SS 4 cr.

 AN 558 Human Sex Differences: Behavior, Biology, and Ecology

-Prereq: sophomore standing and AN 102, AN 334.
+Prereq: Sophomore standing and AN 102.
 Why are men and women different?
 This course adopts an evolutionary, adaptive perspective to investigate sex differences in human behavior, physiology, and cognition from developmental, mechanistic, and phylogenetic perspectives.
 Topics include sex differences in aggression, mate choice, parenting, affiliation, and cognition.
-4 cr.
+NS 4 cr.

-Prereq: junior standing or consent of instructor.
-The contested role of religion in modern politics and its implications for civil life.
-Begins with the West and includes Islam in the Middle East and SE Asia.
-Evangelicalism in Latin American and Africa, Hindu nationalism, and Buddhism in China.
-Also offered as CAS IR 563.
-4 cr.
+Prereq: Junior standing or consent of instructor.
+An examination of the contested role of religion in modern politics and its implications for civil life.
+The course begins with the West and includes Islam in the Middle East and Southeast Asia.
+Case studies include evangelicalism in Latin American and Africa, Hindu nationalism, and Buddhism in China.
+SS 4 cr.
+[Cross-listed with IR 563]

 AN 568 Symbol, Myth, and Rite

-Historical overview of ritual behavior, the role of symbolism in the study of culture, and the narrative quality of worldview and belief.
-Emphasis on verbal performance and public display events in specific cultural contexts.
-4 cr.
+This course is an historical overview of ritual behavior.
+It examines the role of symbolism in the study of culture and the narrative quality of worldview and belief.
+Emphasis is placed on verbal performance and the analysis of public ritual events in specific cultural contexts.
+SS 4 cr.

 AN 570 Lovers and Leaders: The Anthropology of Romance and Charisma

-A comparison of theories of charismatic leadership and romantic love from sociology and psychology.
-Case studies from literature will be discussed for illustration and comparison.
-4 cr.
+This course offers a comparison of theories of charismatic leadership and romantic love from sociology and psychology using case studies from the literature.
+SS 4 cr.

 AN 573 The Ethnography of Taiwan and China (Area)

-Prereq: junior standing or consent of instructor.
-Reading of major ethnographies and modern histories as a basis for examining changing Taiwanese and Chinese culture and society.
-Attention to ethnography as a genre, as well as to the dramatic changes of the past century.
-4 cr.
+Prereq: Junior standing or consent of instructor.
+This course is focused on the reading of major ethnographies and modern histories on Taiwan and China as a basis for examining changing Taiwanese and Chinese culture and society.
+Course lectures and discussion will also attend to a consideration of ethnography as a genre.
+SS 4 cr.
+[Counts towards Asian Studies Minor]

 AN 583 Seminar in Complex Societies

-Explores ecological adaptation, kinship, social organization, religious thought and practice, and creative expression.
-Special focus on the history of theory, method, and narrative style in the construction of African ethnographies.
-4 cr.
+This course explores ecological adaptation, kinship, social organization, religious thought and practice, and creative expression.
+Special focus is placed on the history of theory, method, and narrative style in the construction of African ethnographies.
+SS 4 cr.

 AN 590 Seminar: Theory, Method, and Techniques in Fieldwork